Variational Direct Modeling

 3D Constraints types

-The following entities are supported for constraints creation:
+The following entities are supported for constraint creation:

 Faces of 3D solids and surfaces of planar, cylindrical, spherical, toroidal and conical geometry.

 - Lines, rays, xlines, circles and arcs.

 Planes, axes and origin points of the world or a block coordinate system.

-3D constraints have a number of properties which allow to control how BricsCAD treats them in various situations.
-For full description see 3D Constraints Properties page.
+3D constraints have a number of properties that allow you to control how BricsCAD treats them in various situations.
+For full description see the 3D Constraints Properties page.

 3D Constraints and Direct Modeling

 3D Constraints are taken into account when direct modeling operations are applied.
 If there is a 3D constraint that fixes the placement of faces or edges this constraint will be preserved during Push/Pull, Move and Rotate operations.
-The dynamically presented result of the operation respects existing constraints as well.
-A 3D constraint can be temporary disabled or erased permanently using Mechanical Browser Constraints section.
+A 3D constraint can be temporarily disabled, or erased permanently, with the Mechanical Browser Constraints section.

-If some faces or edges disappear in a direct modeling or in a Boolean solid editing operation 3D constraints applied to such entities are removed.
+If some faces or edges disappear, during a direct modeling or in Boolean solid editing operation, 3D constraints applied to such entities are removed.
 However, if there is an exact correspondence between the initial faces and the faces obtained, 3D constraints are automatically applied to the new entities.